 Client Kerala Toddy

 Workers Welfare

 Fund Board.

-Developed by C-DAC
+Developed by CDAC

 Team Size 9 developers

 Development Time 18 months

 Technologies Java, Apache Tomcat

 server, PostgreSQL,

 GNU/Linux

 User base

-Statewide in all district offices.
+Statewide in all district offices

-DC\ Suite (District Collectorate Suite)
+DC Suite (District Collectorate Suite)

-DC\ Suite is an integrated set of applications covering all activities in the District Collectorate.
+DC Suite is an integrated set of applications covering all areas of work in the District Collectorate.
 It is developed by NIC (National Informatics Center) for Government of Kerala.

-DC\ Suite was conceived as a complete suite for automating and managing functions at a district collectorate.
+DC suite was conceived as a complete suite for automating and managing functions at a district collectorate.
 It creates a systematic way to handle file flow in the office.
 The project is implemented using popular PHP/ MySQL, Apache, GNU/Linux solutions.

+Handling of file movement is the backbone of DCSuite.
 This project integrates around 20 applications in district collectorates.
-Now it is on trial run at Palakkad district collectorate.
+Now it is on trial run at Palakkad district Collectorate.
 It will be deployed in all district collectorates after completion of the project.

-"After the success of this project we used the same technology for two other major projects, one for Centralised Allocation Process and the other for MESSAGE, a similar file flow handling system for the State Secretariat" says Prasad Varghese, a developer of DC\ Suite.
+"After the success of this project we used the same technology for two other major projects, one for Centralised Allocation Process and the other for MESSAGE, a similar file flow handling system for the State Secretariat. " says Prasad Varghese, a developer of DC suite.

-Govt. of Kerala
+Client Govt. of Kerala

-NIC
+Developed by NIC

-10 developers
+Team Size 10 developers

-24 months (Ongoing)
+Development Time 24 months (Ongoing)

-PHP, MySQL,
+Technologies PHP, MySQL,

 Apache, GNU/Linux

+User base